1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Email forging/spoofing, spam originating from one's own address, error messages in bulk

-To reduce the amount of these messages in your inbox, check if your own email address is present in your spam filter's whitelist (In your Webmail, under Mail settings -> Security tab -> "Managing the whitelist" button, and then select your own address and delete it using the "Trash" button.
-You may of course set it back once the wave of spam has stopped).
+To reduce the amount of these messages in your inbox, check if your own email address is present in your spam filter's whitelist (help).
+If necessary, then select your address and delete it using the "Recycling bin" button.

 These messages are usually transmitted in one of two ways: either through a mail server that is poorly secured and that spammers have discovered and use the time the problem is recognized and resolved or by Trojans that have infected hundreds of thousands of PCs around the globe and send messages almost automatically, unknown even to those computer owners (zombies), upon the spammer's request (botnets principle).